 With several individuals attending sessions, it may not always be a low-cost option.

-Sometimes, a family approach may come at the cost of an individual’s needs, as “for the good of the whole” advice may not provide the right path for every individual, depending on the scenario, according to a study published in Psychology Today.
+Sometimes, a family approach may come at the cost of an individual’s needs, as “for the good of the whole” advice may not provide the right path for every individual, depending on the scenario, according to a study reported on in Psychology Today.
 Confidentiality is lost in a family session as well, according to the study, which may be concerning to attendees.

 When should you seek family therapy?